wp-plugins/payplug-for-woocommerce/readme.txt

 ### Simple and transparent rates ###
 With the PayPlug plugin for WooCommerce, you only pay for what you need.
 Our commission goes as low as 0.8 % +  0.25 € - without any hidden costs.
 To put it simply, this is the most interesting offer on the market.
 Our rates and volume discounts are calibrated according to your sales volumes and do not include any hidden costs.
 Our e-commerce payment solution has:
--No installation costs
+*No installation costs
--No commitment
+*No commitment
--No subscription
+*No subscription
--No refund costs
+*No refund costs
--No withdrawal fees
+*No withdrawal fees

 PayPlug rates - [Find out more](https://www.payplug.com/pricing/?origin=wpwc "Find out more")